fpereiro/gotoB/tutorial/tutorial.md

 Webapps leverage the browser's capabilities to implement complex functionality with relative ease, compared to native apps.
 While the browser is usually never the best platform for any given use case (except perhaps for showing static content), it *combines* multiple capabilities that are well implemented.

 The fourth and last advantage of webapps concerns governance.
 The web is **decentralized and based on open protocols**.
 In practice, this means that no single company or government controls the web and browsers.
 This is in sharp contrast with most devices and OS, which are controlled by specific companies.
 Because the web is decentralized, its survival and evolution is unconstrained and is not wholly dependent on the organization that controls it.
-This brings great power to both users and makers of webapps.
+This bestows great power to both users and makers of webapps.

 To sum up: webapps are applications that run inside a browser.
 They have four advantages over native apps: